It’s my party and I’ll blog if I want too!

 Lately, life has been upside down.
 As a result, it seems I am stuck in a low place.
 However, My faith in GOD is strong, and I know HE has my back but is waiting for me to make a move.

 In less than two years my family has suffered such significant losses that consequently we can’t seem to bounce back like usual.
 In addition, we are on the verge of losing everything, including our jobs, car, and today most likely our home.
-However, we still have each other, our faith, and the will to climb back from this downward spiral and find ourselves.
+However, we still have each other, our faith, and the will to climb back from this downward spiral and find ours

 New “Normal” for the Grieving

 There is nothing in this world that I can imagine more devastating than losing your child.
 Likewise, whether the loss occurs in pregnancy, adulthood or any stage in between, the impact is profound for the family.
 Especially for the parents, siblings, and the children of the deceased if death occurs to an adult child.
 However, our society cannot accept that our pain will last forever, and most importantly, it will change us.
 Furthermore, we may take years to become “normal” again.
-Subsequently, increased pressure or conflict at work, between family members, friends, or even at home has potentially devastating consequences for the grieving.
+Subsequently, increased pressure or conflict at work, between family members, friends, or even at home has potentially devastating consequences for the grieving individual.
 Conversely, showing unfading compassion and empathy, in all capacities, could lessen the extenuated grief period caused by extraordinary stressors.
 Hence, creating healthy, productive environments for all parties and reducing the chances of the affected individual developing long term PTSD and other life-altering mental illnesses.

 Posts in 42 Weeks, The list